microsoft/Azure_Kinect_ROS_Driver/README.md

 The camera is fully configurable using a variety of options which can be specified in ROS launch files or on the command line.

-However, this node does ***not*** expose all the sensor data from the Azure Kinect Sensor SDK.
+However, this node does ***not*** expose all the sensor data from the Azure Kinect Developer Kit hardware.
 It does not provide access to:

-- Skeleton tracking data
+- Body tracking data
 - Microphone array

 For more information about how to use the node, please see the [usage guide](docs/usage.md).